heckman/PhotosServer.spoon/README.md

 `http://localhost:6330/<UUID>`
 will provide the media item from the Photos library with that particular UUID.

-I use a osascript which I have not included with this Spoon that is triggered by a key combination which generates markdown links for the currently selected media items in the Photo application.
+This module currentl provides a keybinding to copy markdown links of the media items currently selected in the Photos application.

-A similar setup can be achieved by incorporating the photosSelection function offered by this Spoon into you Hammerspoon configuration.
-Once I figure out how that is done,
-I will include and example
+This feature will soon be removed from this Spoon, and moved to a new Spoon likely called `Photos`.

 ## Bonus